 Official Kennel Club DNA Testing Scheme

 This type of DCM is a serious and most often fatal heart condition diagnosed in young Giant Schnauzers, causing swelling of the lower chambers of the heart (ventricles).
 The heart’s ability to pump blood is reduced since the heart becomes enlarged, and can no longer beat effectively.
-Testing of 3 UK pepper/salt Giant Schnauzer littermates diagnosed with DCM, along with their close relatives, found the same mutation as presented in Standard Schnauzers.
+Genetic analysis of 3 affected UK pepper/salt Giant Schnauzer littermates from European breeding, along with their close relatives, took place at the University of Missouri during 2014.
+Results from this research found the same mutation as presented in Standard Schnauzers.

-Giant Schnauzer breeders may order the DCM test through the OFA (Orthopedic Foundation for Animals) by visiting www.offa.org
+Giant Schnauzer breeders may order the DCM test via the following:

-Statistics available via OFA show an incidcence rate of 6.8% carriers in the Giant Schnauzer.
+Statistics available via OFA show an incidence rate of 6.8% carriers in the Giant Schnauzer.
 More information about DCM can be found on the link above.